Use Terraformer to import existing infrastructure resources into Terraform

 resource "aws_vpc" "tfer--vpc-002D-0eea2bc99da0550a6" { assign_generated_ipv6_cidr_block = "false" cidr_block = "10.1.0.0/16" enable_classiclink = "false" enable_classiclink_dns_support = "false" enable_dns_hostnames = "true" enable_dns_support = "true" instance_tenancy = "default" tags = { Environment = "dev" Name = "vpc-terraformer-dev" } }

-As for tfstate, all the resources for each environment are recorded in one file, so this doesn't seem to be a problem either.
+Regarding tfstate, all the resources for each environment are recorded in a single file, so there shouldn't be any problems there either.

-The contents are long, so I won't go into detail here.
+The contents are long, so I'll omit them.

 Concerns